chris-kelly/r-stuff/slack.messenger/README.md

 This is an R package holding functions to Send messages via incoming webhook to slack users or channels.

 To use the package, you will need an incoming webhook setup of slack.
-You can do this by following thse steps: <a href="https://slack.com/intl/en-gb/help/articles/115005265063-incoming-webhooks-for-slack">see this link"</a>
+You can do this by following the steps listed <a href="https://slack.com/intl/en-gb/help/articles/115005265063-incoming-webhooks-for-slack">on the slack website</a>

 ## Sending a message

-Once you have your webhook set up on slack (), writing messages from R is as easy as:
+Once you have your webhook set up on slack, writing messages from R is as easy as:

 ```
 write_to_slack(param_list = list(text = 'Hello world', channel = '#slackR'))